-Discussing pension payments after death and the benefits that survivors can expect is a morbid subject matter but one that is really important.
-I know this because it is a question that readers often ask me about.
+Discussing pension payments after death and the benefits that survivors can expect is a morbid subject matter but a really important one.
+I know this because it is a question that readers often ask me.

 What happens to OAS and CPP if you or your spouse dies?
 Do your benefits increase, decrease, or stay the same?
 Read on to find out.

 CPP Survivor’s Pension

 The Canada Pension Plan is a monthly benefit paid out to you when you retire.
-Eligible seniors qualify for a full CPP pension at age 65, however, you can choose to collect a reduced CPP as early as age 60 or defer it till later in order to qualify for an increase (till as late as age 70).
+Eligible seniors qualify for a full CPP pension at age 65; however, you can choose to collect a reduced CPP as early as age 60 or defer it till later to qualify for an increase (till as late as age 70).

 In Quebec, this retirement benefit is called the Quebec Pension Plan and is administered by Retraite Quebec.

-Unlike the OAS, CPP is a contributory program which means that you can only receive payments if you have worked in Canada and made contributions to the plan.
+Unlike the OAS, CPP is a contributory program which means that you can only receive payments if you have worked in Canada and contributed to the plan.
 The amount you receive depends on how much you contributed and for how long.

 When a spouse who was eligible for CPP payments dies, the surviving widow (or widower) is eligible to receive a survivor’s pension.
 The amount of CPP survivor’s pension you get depends on a few factors and tricky calculations that Service Canada uses depending on your situation.

-To keep things simple, the 3 main factors that impact the survivor benefits you get are:
+To keep things simple, the three main factors that impact the survivor benefits you get are:

 - Age of the surviving spouse (whether younger or older than 65).